Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Graph Smoothing under Sparsification

-A broad scope of canonical GNN learning processes including both iterative and decoupled architectures can be characterized by a graph smoothing process with a unified optimization objective \cite{ma_unified_2021,zhu_interpreting_2021}.
-We employ this framework as an approach to study GNN by examining the overall learning objective: \begin{definition}[\textbf{Graph Laplacian Smoothing}~\cite{ma_unified_2021}] Given a weighted graph $\mathcal{G} = \langle \mathcal{V}, \mathcal{E}\rangle$ with Laplacian matrix $\bm{L}$.
+In this section, we first relate GNN learning with the graph smoothing process, which enables us to characterize the process by our novel approximation bound.
+Generally, a broad scope of both iterative and decoupled GNNs can be interpreted by a spectral graph smoothing process~\cite{zhu_interpreting_2021}.
+We adopt the optimization framework as: \begin{definition}[\textbf{Graph Laplacian Smoothing}~\cite{ma_unified_2021}] Given a weighted graph $\mathcal{G} = \langle \mathcal{V}, \mathcal{E}\rangle$ with Laplacian matrix $\bm{L}$.
 Based on an input signal vector $\bm{x}\in\mathbb{R}^n$, the Graph Laplacian Smoothing problem aims to optimize vector $\bm{p}\in\mathbb{R}^n$ with the goal: